Keshvadi/mpquic-on-scion-ipc/README.md

 ## Motivation and initial Idea

+With this project, we aim to provide a comprehensive and modular testing and analysis suite that can be used to gather, analyze, and interpret data collected over long timeframes within a SCION network—whether in the SCIONLab testbed or a full production deployment such as SCIERA.

+The resulting data can help guide the implementation or migration of protocols into the SCION environment, ensuring that SCION’s novel attributes are fully leveraged.
+This is particularly relevant for multipath protocols such as MP-QUIC.
+Since SCION inherently supports multipath communication, protocols like MP-QUIC can utilize multiple available SCION paths—potentially diverse in capacity, latency, or reliability—to transmit data, rather than relying on a single path as is common in today’s Internet.

 To gather the needed data, we have set up 4 ASes in the SCIONLab environment.
-These will run as 4 separate oogle Cloud machines.
+These will run as 4 separate Google Cloud machines.
 The 4 chosen machines are the following:

 - 19-ffaa:1:11de 	Lars Herschbach ScionLab 1 	EU 	Magdeburg AP 	VPN:50000
 - 17-ffaa:1:11e4 	Lars Herschbach ScionLab 2 	Switzerland 	ETHZ-AP 	VPN:50001